Some pointers to help you write a winning brief for a graphic designer.Read More

 In my previous blog post, I ‘fessed my new year’s intention to start blogging.
 I had expected January to be a slow month for design or illustration commissions, giving me time to get into the habit of writing, but I was wrong!
 It was mega busy, it’s February already and I haven’t written a single thing.
 With a long list of ideas but no time to research any of them, I decided instead to take a look back at some of the things I’ve been up to lately.
-Friends, family and clients often ask what I’ve been working on, so this is a round-up of some of the design projects I’ve been involved with in the past month:
+Friends, family and clients often ask what I’ve been working on, so this is a round-up of some of the freelance graphic design projects I’ve been involved with in the past month, working in Bristol, Bath and Edinburgh:

 Point of sale design (POS)